 The butterfly section provides video, pictures and information of representative species from all six butterfly families.
 Tips for creating a beautiful butterfly garden are also included.

-Please press the green butterflies button to start the adventure.
+Please press the green butterflies button to start the adventure, or:

 Seven dragonfly families and three damselfly families fly the fields and forests of North America.
 That makes them one of the types of insects common